 I knew my training philosophy had to change, Bodybuilding as i enjoyed was impossible, too much volume and not enough oxygen in my body to cope due to Chemo being cardio toxic.
 With that i knew i had no strength, which immediately needed addressing, so my route was Powerlifting, the big lifts, squats, bench and Deadlift and throw in some over head presses - all of which i hated, and was generally pretty crap at.

 June 16th 2014 I started with the bar for everything, this to me was embarrassing, but also a metaphor, i was literally starting again.
 The muscle soreness i encountered was just ridiculous!
 I had to address my recovery and optimise everything i did.
-I started using Bodybuilding Warehouse PeptoPro, Performance Prime and also Charge.
+I started using Bodybuilding Warehouse PeptoPro and Performance Charge.
 These genuinely were massive for me in enabling me to move forward and actually finish a session, recover and then attempt a second session.
 It was a huge battle for me mentally as I'm thinking i haven't got the energy to move let alone train some days, but i wasn't going to make any progress if i didn't do something about it and those supplements gave me the extra percentages i really needed.

 Now fast forward again to Jan 1st 2015 i finally hit some numbers i was familiar with after some grueling months.
 I hit my old squat PB of 140kg, (i did say previously my old PB was a ropey one at best as i had a tendency to miss a leg session or three) but this was it, i knew i was back to something like my old self!
 I didn't want to be something amazing at this time, i just wanted to be me, my old self, the man my wife married!